 8 Profile requirements for H.248 supported SIP-based media recording

+It should be noted again that only SRC-capable H.248 gateways (see clause 7.1.1.1) are in scope of (the first release of) this Recommendation.

 8.1 Relevant requirements from RFC 6341

 Clause 5 in [b-IETF RFC 6341] defines a set of requirements for SIP-based media recording.
 Only a sub-set of these requirements is applicable in case of H.248 gateway hosted SRC functionality.